VoxShark/The-Inner-Station/replit.md

 ## Overview

 This is a full-stack web application built as an interactive text-based adventure game called "The Inner Station" featuring characters from Hazbin Hotel.
-The application follows a choose-your-own-adventure format where users navigate through story segments and make choices that progress the narrative.
-The project uses a modern tech stack with React on the frontend, Express.js on the backend, and PostgreSQL with Drizzle ORM for data persistence.
+Successfully adapted from the user's Python code repository (https://github.com/VoxShark/TheInnerStation), the application follows a choose-your-own-adventure format where users navigate through story segments and make choices that progress the narrative.
+The project uses a modern tech stack with React on the frontend, Express.js on the backend, and in-memory storage for game state persistence.

+**Status**: ✅ Complete and Ready for Deployment (January 29, 2025)

 ## User Preferences